pastel-pickup/METIS_EDA_Project_Proposal/Project_Writeup.md

 # Tools
 1) DB Browser, SQLite, and SQLAlchemy for extraction, transformation, and loading (ETL) of data into Python
 2) Pandas for data manipulation
-3) Matplotlib and Seaborn for plotting
+3) Matplotlib and Seaborn for data visualization
 4) Geopandas for geo-mapping

 # Communication